Special Air Service Regiment: Selection and training

 The SASR has high personnel standards, and selection into the regiment is considered the most demanding of any entry test in the Australian Army.
 Members of the SASR are required to work in small teams for extended periods and often without support, and are specially selected for their ability to work in this environment, rather than as individuals.
 Selection is open to all serving Australian Defence Force personnel.
 Candidates must complete the Special Force Screen Test at the Special Forces Training Centre, which tests their physical fitness, and also includes an interview.
 About 64 percent of applicants pass this test.
 Successful candidates then continue on to the 21-day SAS Selection Course which assesses both the individual's strength and endurance (mental and physical), as well as overall fitness, ability to remain calm in combat, and to work effectively in small teams.
 The course consists of four phases with the first two mainly of physical and navigational exercises held at the Bindoon Training Centre.
 The third and fourth phases are conducted in the Stirling Ranges with long pack marches in phase three and small group exercises in phase four with little or no sleep and food.
 Around 10 to 30 percent of candidates pass selection.
 These candidates then progress onto the 16-month reinforcement cycle, during which they complete a range of courses including weapons, basic patrolling, parachuting, combat survival, signaller / medic, heavy weapons, demolitions, method of entry, and urban combat before posting to a sabre squadron if successful and awarded their Sandy beret.
 Officers must complete additional courses to qualify as an officer in the regiment, with requisite expertise in operations, administration and command.
 Most candidates are generally in their late-20s and are on average older than most soldiers.
 In 2010, a two-hour documentary SAS: The Search for Warriors was produced on the selection course.
 Earlier in 1985, the documentary Battle for the Golden Road, had also been produced on the course.

+The Review of Special Operations Command report in June 2020 by David Irvine recommended that SOCOMD introduce a joint selection course conducted by the Defence Special Operations Training and Education Centre for the regiment and the 2nd Commando Regiment rather than the units conduct their own individual selection courses.
+In 2024, the first joint selection course for the three SOCOMD combat units the SASR, 2nd Commando Regiment and the Reserve 1st Commando Regiment was held in Western Australia.